NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

  ### Services and dependency injection

-Services are responsible for handeling the buisness logic, and the controllers amongst other things for calling the services.
+Services are responsible for handling the business logic, and the controllers amongst other things for calling the services.

 This field is intended to hold a reference to an implementation of the IUserService interface.